Jelly-Pudding/minecraft-discord-relay/README.md

 3. Restart your server to generate the default configuration file.
 4. Set up your Discord bot (see Discord Bot Setup below).
 5. Configure the plugin (see Configuration below).
-6. Restart your server again.
+6. Run `/discordrelay reload` to reload the plugin.

 ## Discord Bot Setup
 1. Go to the [Discord Developer Portal](https://discord.com/developers/applications).